TSA CBT and New TAB Tests: Overview

-The Transportation Security Authority Computer Based Test, better known as the TSA CBT Test, is part of the Airport Assessment required to work at the TSA as a TSO (as well as other positions).
-Out of all the numerous steps involved in the recruitment process, the CBT is one of the most important.
-On the following page you will find all the information you need to know about the exam, including free examples and many tips and tricks to help you pass the CBT successfully.
+The Transportation Security Authority Computer Based Test, traditionally known as the TSA CBT Test, is an essential part of the Airport Assessment for roles like Transportation Security Officer (TSO) at the TSA.
+Recently, a new test, the TSA TAB Test, has been introduced at select airports, designed to complement the existing CBT with a focus on modern 3D imaging technologies.
+This evolution in testing reflects the TSA's commitment to employing advanced security screening techniques.
+Candidates should prepare for both the traditional CBT and the new TAB tests.
+On the following page, you will find all the information you need to know about these exams, including free examples and many tips and tricks to help you pass successfully.

-This page is a part of a serie about the TSA CBT Test.
+This page is a part of a serie about the TSA CBT/TAB Test.

 Summary Table